 Environmental impacts are identified by resource category and are characterized by their relative magnitude as described in Section 2.
 A summary of mitigation measures is shown in Table 12.
 The first result of implementation of the mitigation measures proposed is, where possible, adverse impacts were avoided or minimized.
 When avoidance or minimization of impacts was not achievable, adverse impacts to the environment resulting from the Emergency Action will be mitigated through compensation.
-Determination of the required function and value of the impact and mitigation was performed through analytical and quantitative analysis.
-Implementation of the mitigation measures will compensate or rectify all adverse impacts to the environment if any of the project alternatives are carried out.
-To ensure the desired results of the mitigation measures are achieved, a long-term monitoring program and adaptive management plan is being developed to make modifications to measures when necessary to achieve the intended quality outputs.
-A more in-depth description of proposed mitigation can be found in Appendix A - Mitigation Plan.
+Determination of the required function and value of the impact and mitigation measures will compensate or rectify all adverse impacts to the environment if any of the project alternatives are carried out.
+To ensure the desired results of the mitigation measures are achieved, a long-term monitoring program and adaptive management plan has been developed to make modifications to measures when necessary to achieve the intended quality outputs.
+A more in-depth description of mitigation requirements and proposals can be found in Appendix A - Mitigation Plan.